jlpteaching/gem5-assignment-template/README.md

 - changing the CPU model between `HW1TimingSimpleCPU` and `HW1MinorCPU`
 - and changine the memory model between `HW1DDR3_1600_8x8`, `HW1DDR3_2133_8x8`, and `HW1LPDDR3_1600_1x32`.

-Use `4 GHz` as the clock frequency.
+Use `4GHz` as the clock frequency.

 **NOTE**: To become familiar with the different memory models you will use in this assignment, please read through the documentation for the different memory models in `components/memories.py`.